-The members of the Research Center for Statistics are/have been members of editorial boards of statistical journals, such as the Journal of the American Statistical association, TEST, Sankhya B, Computational Statistics & Data Analysis, and other disciplinary journals such as the Journal of Income Inequality.
+The Center's membership includes individuals who are (or have been) members of the editorial boards of statistical journals such as the Journal of the American Statistical Association, TEST, Sankhya B, Computational Statistics & Data Analysis, and other disciplinary journals such as The Journal of Income Inequality.

-The members of the Research Center for Statistics have been active in seeking outside funding for research projects.
-Many of our Ph.D. students are financed through these projects.
-The main source of financial support is the Swiss National Science Foundation, but other sources have also been used.
+The members of the Research Center for Statistics are involved in seeking external funding for research projects.
+Many of the Center's Ph.D. students are funded through these projects.
+Financial support comes mainly from the Swiss National Science Foundation, although some funding comes from other funds.

 Recent Ph.D.
 Theses

 Indirect Estimators and Computational Methods for Models with Unobserved Variables in High Dimensions (Blanc, G. 2023)

 Robustness in models for categorical variables (Miron, J. 2023)

 Contributions to robust inference for categorial data and to robust Bayesian inference (Poilane, B. 2023)